slushpile/slushpile.github.io/README.md

 i can probably send you a file if you want to upload it to your own but i don't know if this would work i want that hot website idea on more than my own website but just copy and paste it the rest is garbage

+2/11/2023

+i successfully downloaded the .xml file that is my disqus archiving file format and now i have the entire download on my download drive and i can now completely copy my website WHAT I AM SAYING! is that if you want to buy my main website as a starting kit like if you want to have a design fleshed out so you can immediately begin collecting traffic like you can copy my website flawlessly and we can work something out if you want to try out a new hobby i would not recommend this unless you have pretty decent typing skills and know your way around a computer like if you work in an office and do office work professionally like this is a career option for a consummate professional if you accidentally saw this it might look good but move along